quest-bih/oddpub/README.md

 ``` r
 open_data_results <- oddpub::open_data_search(PDF_text_sentences)
 ```
 Actual Open Data detection.
 Returns for each file if Open Data or Open Code is detected.
-Additionally returns the detected sentences, which can be deactivated using the additional parameter ```r detected_sentences = FALSE```.
+Additionally returns the detected sentences, which can be deactivated using the additional parameter ```detected_sentences = FALSE```.

 ``` r
 open_data_results <- oddpub::open_data_search_parallel(PDF_text_sentences)
 ```
 Paralellized version of the algorithm that starts several parallel processes using the foreach and doParallel package to speed up the detection.
-Number of processes can be set with the parameter ```r cluster_num``` (default value: 4).
+Number of processes can be set with the parameter ```cluster_num``` (default value: 4).

 To validate the algorithm, we manually screened a sample of 792 publications that were randomly selected from PubMed.
 On this validation dataset, our algorithm detects Open Data publications with a sensitivity of 0.74 and specificity of 0.97.